Dansk-Data-Science-Community/danish-data-science-salary-survey/README.md

-# danish-data-science-salary-survey
+# Danish Data Science Salary Survey
 This repository contains the source code related to the analysis of the salary survey, as well as the development of a dashboard webapp.